-Air conditioners are typically installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+As time passes, the pad can crack, shift or sink.
+This can result in malfunctions and even premature replacement.
+Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Your air conditioner’s compressor is an important component.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 - Compressor damage because of grinding parts.

 - An overheated compressor.

 - Higher utility bills due to less efficient cooling.